Welcome to Volume 6 of Executed to Suppress His Message.

 Luke 11:42 But woe to you Pharisees!
 For you pay tithe of mint and rue and every kind of garden herb, and yet disregard justice and the love of God; but these are the things you should have done without neglecting the others.

 Just like we saw in Malachi, the Old Covenant religious officials were paying tithes that consisted of agricultural products such as mint, anise, cumin, rue, and herbs.
-And even though they were swimming in money (see Executed to Suppress His Message, Volume 1), Jesus didn’t provide the slightest indication that these people were tithing off the money they received for their duties102.
+And Jesus didn’t provide the slightest indication that these people were tithing off the money they received for their duties102.

 Think About This

-Given that the Old Covenant Israelites never tithed on the money they received for their labors, by what authority should Christians do so?
+Given that the Covenant Israelites never tithed on the money they received for their labors, by what authority should Christians tithe on their monetary income?

 4 — Tithe on My Increase?

-If you’re a tithing Christian, you’ve probably heard sermons or read articles stating you must tithe on the “increase” of your labors.
+If you’re a tithing Christian, you’ve probably heard sermons or read articles suggesting you must tithe on the “increase” of your labors.
 So let’s consider this proposition.

 Suppose you work as a supermarket clerk.
 Your job is to run a cash register for eight hours a day.
 And for your efforts the store pays you $15.00 per hour.
 So during an 8 hour day, what is your “increase”?

-You see, you had no increase whatsoever, because you simply exchanged 8 hours of labor for $120 of pay.
+As an employee you actually had no increase, because you exchanged 8 hours of labor for $120 of pay.

 So what’s all this “increase” business about?
 To understand, we need to look at how older Bible translations use the English word “increase” with respect to tithing.
 In the following verses, the Hebrew word teb-oo-aw’ is translated into the English “increase.”
 This word can mean either produce (fruit and vegetables) or income from monetary revenue.